vitessio/website/content/en/docs/22.0/user-guides/schema-changes/ddl-strategy-flags.md

   It does not make sense to combine `--singleton` and `--singleton-context`.

-- `--singleton-table`: reject submission for a table or view that is already pending migration.
+- `--singleton-table`: reject a new submission for a table or view which already has a running migration.

 ## Pass-through flags